 This will take some effort.
-Most online shops we’ve reviewed in the past year used manufacturer descriptions for their product pages.
-Just import that database or XML file and you’ll have a content filled webshop and Google will start showing your product pages in their search result pages.
+Most online shops we’ve seen in the past years used manufacturer descriptions for their product pages.
+Just import that database or XML file and you’ll have a content filled online shop and Google will start showing your product pages in their search result pages.
 Think again.

 This is probably the most common reason for cross-domain duplicate content for online shops.
 Most of your competitors will use that exact same description.
 So you can either:

 - Forget about ranking with your product pages (which can be a valid decision sometimes), or

 - Write unique product descriptions (or have someone write them for you).

 Option one is only valid when you have common products that are offered all over the internet.
 You should at least use Product schemas and allow for customer reviews (unique content!), so you can focus on other content to make your site rank.
 Choose your categories with care and set up killer category pages.
 Maintain or set up that blog on your website.
 In short: focus on your Unique Selling Point.